Mexico City Metro Line A

-Mexico City Metro Line A is one of the twelve metro lines operating in Mexico City, Mexico.
+Line A is a Mexico City Metro line operating in Mexico City, Mexico.
 The line's color is purple.
-It was the ninth line to be opened.
+It was the ninth of twelve lines to be opened.

 The line was opened in 1983 and it runs from eastern Mexico City southeast into the State of Mexico.
 Line A has 10 stations and a length of 17.192 km, out of which 14.893 km are for service.
 It was the second line to service the State of Mexico, after the Cuatro Caminos station of the Line 2, opened in 1984.

 History

 Line A was inaugurated on August 12, 1991, by Carlos Salinas de Gortari, President of Mexico from 1988 to 1994, Manuel Camacho Solís, Head of the Federal District Department from 1988 to 1993, and Ignacio Pichardo Pagaza, Governor of the State of Mexico from 1989 to 1993.

 Line A was conceived as a feeder line, thus, instead of using a number (which, in this case, it would have been 10 – Line 10), it used a letter in its denomination.
 The line was designed to connect Mexico City to the State of Mexico.
 For this reason, until December 2013, it was necessary to pay another fare when commuting from Line A to Lines 1, 5 and 9 at Pantitlán station.

 Another feeder line, also connecting the State of Mexico to Mexico City, would be inaugurated in 1999: Line B, also using a letter instead of a number to designate it.

 A proposed extension of the line was presented in 2018 by the Sistema de Transporte Colectivo.
 According to the plan, Line A would be expanded southbound towards Chalco in the State of Mexico.
 The stretch would have six new stations and a length of 13.19 km.